chsaporito/Credit_Risk_Analysis/README.md

 However, the Easy Ensemble Classifier has a High Risk Recall of .92 which is quite an improvement from the previous high for High Risk Recall of .73.

-While the Easy Ensemble Classifier scores pretty well for our target, I believe that with better data and more features, we should be able to get a recall score closer to .98 or .99
+While the Easy Ensemble Classifier scores pretty well for our target, I believe that with better data and more features, we should be able to get a recall score closer to .98 or .99.
+At this point, I can not reccomend these classifiers but the Easy Ensemble Classifier shows promise and should be considered after more testing and tweaking.